 Did you know?
 Businesses that respond to reviews see 15% more customer actions on their profiles.
 Even more interesting: responding to negative reviews can actually increase customer trust more than having only positive reviews.

-Review Response Type | Key Elements | Example Opening | Conversion Impact |
+| Review Response Type | Key Elements | Example Opening | Conversion Impact |

-5-Star Review | Thank, personalise, invite back | “Sarah, thank you for highlighting our team’s attention to detail…” | +12% repeat business |
+| 5-Star Review | Thank, personalise, invite back | “Sarah, thank you for highlighting our team’s attention to detail…” | +12% repeat business |

-3-4 Star Review | Acknowledge, improve, appreciate | “We appreciate your honest feedback about wait times…” | +8% trust score |
+| 3-4 Star Review | Acknowledge, improve, appreciate | “We appreciate your honest feedback about wait times…” | +8% trust score |

-1-2 Star Review | Apologise, investigate, resolve | “We’re sorry your experience didn’t meet expectations…” | +15% credibility |
+| 1-2 Star Review | Apologise, investigate, resolve | “We’re sorry your experience didn’t meet expectations…” | +15% credibility |

-Fake/Spam Review | Flag, document, don’t engage | Report to Google instead of responding | Protects reputation |
+| Fake/Spam Review | Flag, document, don’t engage | Report to Google instead of responding | Protects reputation |

 Build review generation into your operations.
-Train staff to mention reviews naturally.
-“If you enjoyed your experience today, we’d love to hear about it on Google.”
+Train staff to mention reviews naturally: “If you enjoyed your experience today, we’d love to hear about it on Google.”
 Place review request cards at checkout.
 Add QR codes linking directly to your review page.
 Make it part of your culture, not an afterthought.

 Pro Strategy: Create a “review station” on a tablet in your business.
 When customers express satisfaction, hand them the tablet already loaded with your review page.
 This immediate capture method can triple your review rate.

 What works best?
 Offers and promotions see the highest engagement, followed by events and general updates.
 But don’t just broadcast sales.
-Share behind-the-scenes content, introduce team members, highlight customer success stories, or provide helpful tips related to your industry.
+Share behind-the-scenes content, introduce team members, highlight customer success stories, or offer helpful tips related to your industry.
 According to discussions among GBP experts, the most successful profiles mix promotional and educational content.

 What if you treated GBP posts like prime advertising space?
 Businesses posting 2-3 times weekly see 5x more customer actions than those posting monthly.
 That’s free advertising with guaranteed visibility to interested prospects.